Hajirau Kimi ga Mitainda

 (恥じらう君が見たいんだ, Hajirau Kimi ga Mitainda) is a Japanese web manga series written and illustrated by Rakure Umagome.
 It has been serialized on Kodansha's YanMaga Web since January 2021.

+Plot

+Akito Shirasawa witnesses his classmate Kaho Honjou masturbating in their classroom.
+Enticed and bewildered, he decides to use his smartphone to film her doing the act, until Kaho notices him filming her.
+Kaho later makes a proposal asking him to film her while doing the act.

 Publication

 Written and illustrated by Rakure Umagome, Hajirau Kimi ga Mitainda started on Kodansha's YanMaga Web on January 15, 2021.
 Kodansha has collected its chapters into individual tankōbon volumes.
 The first volume was released on July 19, 2021.
 As of March 18, 2025, ten volumes have been released.